Common Objects Out of Context (COOCo): Investigating Multimodal Context and Semantic Scene Violations in Referential Communication: In-depth analysis of LLaVA-OneVision

-To analyze attention allocation across different layers \( l \) of the vision encoder and COOCO samples \( t \), we compute the ratio \( r \) between the total normalized attention values assigned to the target (\( a_{\mathrm{target}} \)) and the context (\( a_{\mathrm{context}} \)): $r_l^{(t)} = \frac{a_{\mathrm{target},l}^{(t)}}{a_{\mathrm{context},l}^{(t)}}$.
-A value of \( r \) closer to 1 indicates a higher allocation of attention to the target region, whereas a value closer to 0 suggests greater attention to the context.
+We now turn to an analysis of the model's attention dynamics under different experimental conditions.
+In what follows, we use the term `attention' to refer to the Transformer decoder's attention to the image tokens when it generates the name of the object.
+To analyze attention allocation across different layers \( l \) of the vision encoder and image samples \( t \), we compute the ratio \( r \) between the total normalized attention values assigned to the target (\( a_{\mathrm{target}} \)) and the context (\( a_{\mathrm{context}} \)): $r_l^{(t)} = \frac{a_{\mathrm{target},l}^{(t)}}{a_{\mathrm{context},l}^{(t)}}$.
+A value of \( r \) higher than 1 indicates a higher allocation of attention to the target region, whereas a value closer to 0 suggests greater attention to the context.
 Since the context area is larger than the target, we do not expect \( r \) to exceed 0.5.
-Instead, our focus is on analyzing its variations across different experimental conditions.
+Instead, our focus is on analysing its variations across different experimental conditions.
 We then compute the mean ratio value for each encoder layer by averaging across all samples: $\bar{r}_l = \frac{1}{T} \sum_{t=1}^{T} r_l^{(t)}$ where \( T \) denotes the total number of instances.
 This allows us to assess how attention is distributed across different hierarchical levels of the encoder under varying experimental conditions.
 Full details of how we extract attention values and compute layerwise attention ratios are in Appendix~\ref{app:onevision}.